 As you can see, if I have a FICO score in the bottom tier of this table, I’ll be paying $186 more a month for my mortgage than someone with a score of 760 or above.
 I’ll also be paying almost $67,000 more in interest over the life of the loan.

-Interestingly, a score of 620 to 639 would usually be rated “fair,” but mortgage lending has tightened so considerably that it’s difficult to get a mortgage below, or even at, this mark.
+Interestingly, mortgage lending has tightened so considerably that it’s difficult to get a mortgage below, or even at, the 639 mark.
 One exception can be the Federal Housing Administration loan program, which may make loans to borrowers with scores as low as 580.